-- a) Masters students. - b) Ph.D. students who have been advanced to candidacy for more than six semesters. - c) Ph.D. students who are on an external fellowship or receiving other third party funding that covers NRST. - d) Ph.D. students who are US citizens or permanent residents classified as non-California resident, after their first year of graduate studies. - e) Self-funded students.
+- a) Masters students. - b) Ph.D. students who have been advanced to candidacy for more than six semesters. - c) Ph.D. students who are on an external fellowship or receiving other third party funding that covers NRST. - d) International Ph.D. students who have not advanced to candidacy after four semesters. - e) Ph.D. students who are US citizens or permanent residents classified as non-California resident, after their first two semesters of graduate studies. - f) Self-funded students.